 For more résumé tips from Harvard career experts, including what not to include on your resume (hint: a selfie), you can read the complete article here.

-Visit our job board for hundreds of great roles across beverage, food, beauty, and cannabis.
+Visit our job board for hundreds of great roles across the consumer brand universe.